 Outdoor learning is also a valuable lesson to plan, and although it can be very time consuming, it enhances teaching and learning in a highly engaging way.
 Outdoor learning experiences are “remembered for a lifetime” and “provide relevance and depth to the curriculum in ways that are difficult to achieve indoors” (Learning and Teaching Scotland, 2010).

 Education Scotland (2010) Curriculum for Excellence Through Outdoor Learning.

 Learning and Teaching Scotland (2010) Curriculum for Excellence Through Outdoor Learning.

-Education Scotland (2019) Experiences and Outcomes [Online] Available at: https://education.gov.scot/scottish-education-system/policy-for-scottish-education/policy-drivers/cfe-(building-from-the-statement-appendix-incl-btc1-5)/Experiences%20and%20outcomes [Accessed: 18th January 2019]
+Education Scotland (2019) Experiences and Outcomes.
+[Online] Available at: https://education.gov.scot/scottish-education-system/policy-for-scottish-education/policy-drivers/cfe-(building-from-the-statement-appendix-incl-btc1-5)/Experiences%20and%20outcomes [Accessed on: 12th March 2019]